 Randy also has served as an Honor Court Justice for law school.
 While attending law school, he completed an externship with the Honorable Elizabeth Whitefield in the Second Judicial District Court.
 Randy also worked as a law clerk for Nirenstein, Garnice, Soderquiest, PLLC, where the focus was on family law, guardianship, and conservatorship issues.

 Known for his outstanding professionalism, Randy has volunteered his time by providing constitutional speeches to groups such as The Boy Scouts of America, and has participated in the We the People Constitutional Law Challenge, a landmark program engaging middle and high school students to better understand the institutions of democracy.
 Randy has also volunteered at the Ronald McDonald House Charity, and worked on the All Faiths Receiving Home Donor Retention Marketing Research Project.
 Randy was also on the Board of Directors for All Faiths.

 Additionally, Randy served on the New Mexico Reconvened Alimony Guidelines Committee to help the state address the new changes in alimony as a result of the 2017 tax law revisions.
-He has had membership in the American Marketing Association, the Family Law Club, the Federalist Society, and Law Paws – an animal advocacy group.
+He has had membership in the American Marketing Association, the Family Law Club, and Law Paws – an animal advocacy group.
 He has served as a Pro Bono Attorney Facilitator for the Second Judicial District Court.
 Randy is currently in good standing with the State Bar of New Mexico Family Law Section and is a member of the Albuquerque Bar Association, and American Bar Association.